Dogsbody (novel)

-Plot synopsis
+Plot

 Sirius, "guardian luminary" of the Dog Star, is accused of murdering a fellow luminary and losing the Zoi, an extremely powerful cosmic tool, on Earth.
 His Companion gives evidence that he is guilty.
 He is sentenced to spend one lifetime in the form of a dog on Earth.
 If he can recover the Zoi within that dog's lifetime, he will be allowed to return to his former status as Sirius.
 If he does not, he will simply die at the end of his dog's life.

 Sirius is born into a litter of puppies.
 Discovered to be mongrels, the puppies are thrown into the river.
 Kathleen O'Brien, rescues a filthy, wet, dying Sirius, and names him Leo.
 Kathleen lives with the Duffields, a family of four, because her father is in prison.
 Kathleen is treated distantly but benignly by Mr. Duffield, while his wife Daphne ("Duffie"), a potter, bullies and intimidates Kathleen as Kathleen is Irish, and forces her to do menial work.
 The Duffields' sons are Basil, who does not actively dislike Kathleen but often mimics his mother's behavior and is obsessed with meteorites, particularly one that fell recently near the town; and Robin, who is kind but afraid of the other family members.
 The family has three cats who grudgingly befriend Sirius.
 Sirius' status in the house is often fraught, as Duffie despises him and Kathleen's meager allowance is his sole source of food.

 Sirius is aided by the luminary Sol in his quest to find the Zoi.
 He sets out to explore the town, finding people to feed him, including Miss Smith, a kind retired teacher.
 Sirius begins to befriend other dogs, particularly Bruce, Patchie, Rover, and Redears, who are Sirius' litter-mates.
 He meets Yeff, a "cold dog", who resembles Sirius and his littermates, and is the only one besides Patchie and Sirius able to hear a strange, high call.
 He runs off after telling Sirius that the sound is "the Master" whistling, and "only those who run with [the cold dogs] and share [their] duties are allowed to know" about the Master.